BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 NOTE if the server can't come up you need to close the existing connection or change port.
-A program that can be used is TCPView but it is only for windows
+A program that can be used is TCPView but it is only for windows.

 Create folder tmp in order to have a folder that will not be included in git repository.
-If one wants another folder name please add the folder name to git ignore.
+If one wants another folder name, please add the folder name to git ignore.

 # Should be in wiki
 ## General info Junit